-Meetings and events of note in the past week included the following:
+Meetings and events of note in the past week include the following:

-- Continued one-on-one weekly meetings with Members of the City Council, community members, and met with Department Heads in our bi-weekly Management Leadership Team meeting.
+- Continued one-on-one weekly meetings with members of the City Council, community members, and met with Department Heads in our bi-weekly one-on-one check-ins, as well as the Management Leadership Team weekly meeting.

 City Of Richmond Redistricting